Andromedans/andromeda/README.markdown

 ### Building Andromeda

 To build Andromeda type `make` at the command line.
-This will create the executable `andromeda.byte` and run some basic tests.
-You can then investigate the files in the `examples` subdirectory.
+This will create the executable `andromeda.byte`.
+You can run the tests in the `test` subfolder with `make test`.

 The file `prelude.m31` contains basic definitions and is loaded when Andromeda is started (unless the option `--no-prelude` is given).

 #### Examples